luke-pritch/goth-stack-template/README.md

-# GOTH Stack Template
+# GOTH Stack 🐈‍⬛🐈‍

 ## Overview

 This project is a template for the GOTH stack, which combines:

 - **Go**: A statically typed, compiled language known for its simplicity and efficiency.
   - **Echo**: A high performance, minimalist Go web framework.
   - **templ**: An HTML templating language for Go that helps in creating reusable UI components.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.
 - **HTMX**: A lightweight JavaScript library that allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML.
-- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.

 ## Features